queelius/rstatlab/week2.md

 Each element of a matrix in R must be of the same type, e.g., Boolean.
-However, in an experiment, we often measure two or more features that are of different types, e.g., for persons, we may simultaneously measure the categorical feature `male` or `female` and the numeric feature `height`.
+However, in an experiment, we often measure two or more features that are of different types, e.g., for persons, we may simultaneously measure the `sex` of the person, which is categorical variable whose outcome is either `male` or `female`, and the `height` of the person, which is a numerical variable whose outcome is any positive number.

 To accomodate such data, we use data frames.
 Data frames allow each column of data to be different, e.g., a `sex` column that consists of `male` or `female`